 Back when I was a police officer, I found myself in a large courtyard one night checking for suspicious activity.
 I did not have my flashlight but there was enough ambient light that I could see to maneuver behind the large apartment building.
 I was by myself and moving quietly as I tried to discover what the problem was.

 Suddenly, I sensed movement to my right.
 I looked and saw two glowing eyes moving slowly towards me out of the shadows.
 The eyes belonged to a black panther that was bigger than the biggest police dog I had ever seen.
-The large cat’s tail was long and I could see it twitching and flicking as the animal moved towards me.
+The large cat’s tail was long and I could see it twitching and flicking as the animal padded silently in my direction.

 I started backing up while maintaining eye contact with the panther.
 It continued to move forwards, slowly stalking me.
 As I continued to back up, I tripped over a section of uneven payment and landed on my back.
 I tried to slide backwards as I managed to draw my pistol.
 There was no way I was going to get away.
 The panther was too close and I was flat on my back.

-The animal continued towards me, taking his time, as he prepared to attack.
-At a distance of about ten feet, I squeezed the trigger of my Glock pistol and heard the worst sound known to man, a loud “click.”
+The animal kept coming, taking his time, as he prepared to attack.
+At a distance of about ten feet, I squeezed the trigger of my 9mm Glock pistol and heard the worst sound known to man– a loud “click.”
 I knew I had loaded the gun before my shift but it had not fired.
 I quickly worked the slide, ejecting the bad round of ammo and loading another one.

 Now the panther was close enough to strike.
 It swung a paw towards my leg.
-Miraculously, the claws missed flesh but I felt the leg of my polyester uniform pants ripping.
+Miraculously, the claws missed flesh but I felt the fabric of my polyester uniform pants ripping.
 I pointed my pistol at the panther and again squeezed the trigger.
 Another “click.”
 What was wrong with my gun?
 I was meticulous about keeping it clean and making sure it would work when I needed it.